-Not far from Wizard Island is a formation called the Phantom Ship.
+The Phantom Ship.-Across the lake from Wizard Island is another island called the Phantom Ship.
 It rises from the waters of the lake, a twisted and strangely formed mass of lava.
 Its shape strongly suggests a ship under sail.
 The illusion at dusk or in the moonlight is impressive.
 In certain lights the phantom ship seems suddenly to disappear.
+The best views of the Phantom Ship are obtained from the launches on the lake, and Kerr Notch along the Rim Drive.